zerocurrencycoin/zerowallet/README.md

 debug\zerowallet.exe
 ```

-To create the Visual Studio project files so you can compile and run from Visual Studio:
+To create the Visual Studio project files, in order to compile and run in Visual Studio:
 ```
 c:\Qt5\bin\qmake.exe zero-qt-wallet.pro -tp vc CONFIG+=debug
 ```

-### Building on macOS
+### Building on MacOS

-You need to install the Xcode app or the Xcode command line tools first, and then install Qt.
+Install the Xcode app with the command line tools first, and then install Qt.

 ```
 git clone https://github.com/zerocurrencycoin/zerowallet.git